Cheetah2210/Homeos/README.md

 ## 📐 Decoupled Mathematical State Space Specification

-To completely eliminate modeling ambiguity and prevent hidden coupling errors, the system splits the state vector into two mathematically isolated domains.
-This ensures the clean, noise-free conservation variables of the universe exist independently of the instrument loop measuring them.
+The system splits the state vector into two mathematically isolated domains.
+This ensures the clean, noise-free conservation variables of the universe exist independently of the instrument loop measuring them, completely eliminating hidden coupling errors.

 The complete system vector space is structured as a partitioned block matrix in $\mathbb{R}^{10}$: